Troubleshooting Client Issues

 Debugging a remote client

-In the section Debugging Velociraptor we explain how to bring up the debug server by providing the --debug commandline, but existing clients are not normally already running with this flag.
-Often we are trying to collect an artifact from a remote client and we want to see what is actually happening in the client process itself.
+In the Deployment troubleshooting section we explain how to bring up the debug server by providing the --debug flag on the command line.
+However clients are often remote and it’s therefore not always possible to debug the client by starting it with this flag.
+Often we are also trying to troubleshoot an issue that happens while collecting an artifact from a remote client and we want to see what is actually happening in the client process itself.

-We can do this by collecting the Generic.Client.Profile from the client directly.
+We can debug the client while it is running without starting the debug server using the artifact Generic.Client.Profile.
 This artifact has access to the same data exposed through the debug server, but does not require the debug flag to be enabled in advance.

 Collecting the client profile